tdwg/bdq/tg2/_review/docs/list/bdqdim/index.md

 This document is intended for users who need a technical understanding of how BDQ Tests relate to conceptual dimensions of data quality.
 It will be especially useful for:

 - Implementers who need to map Tests to dimensions in automated systems
-- Standards developers and data quality modelers applying the BDQ Framework Ontology
+- Standards developers and data quality modelers applying the Fitness for Use Framework Ontology
 - Analysts and curators needing to understand the conceptual basis for different Tests’ evaluation

 A working familiarity with the BDQ Test structure and the Framework Ontology is helpful, though not required to benefit from this document.